hjalte79/ButtonConstructor/ReadMe.md

 ## General Usage Instructions

-This tool distingues 2 items.
+This tool distinguish 2 items.
 The "Button definition" and the "Place definition".
 With the following properties
 | Button definition | Place definition |
 |------------|-----------|
 |Small icon path| Ribbon name|